telerik/ajax-docs/controls/grid/troubleshooting/most-common-mistakes.md

 >

-## 7. Comman Mistakes When Handling the ItemDataBound or ItemCreated Events.
+## 7. Common Mistakes When Handling the ItemDataBound or ItemCreated Events.

 **ItemDataBound** and **ItemCreated** event handler allows you to manipulate the controls and the	values of each cell in **RadGrid**.
 The differences between those two events is discussed thoroughly in	[this topic]({%slug grid/control-lifecycle/differences-between-itemcreated-and-itemdatabound-%}).
 When handling **ItemCreated** and	**ItemDataBound** events, forgetting to check for the appropriate: